 They say that in life, there are winners and there are losers.
 Though the movies we selected for this two-volume collection are winners indeed, those that didn’t make the cut aren’t losers.
 We just didn’t like them quite as much.
 It was a tough, soul-searching process, but after much debate and deliberation TASCHEN settled on what we believe to be the 100 finest examples of 20th century filmmaking.

-, noir to slapstick, adventure to tragedy, epic to musical, western to new wave, all genres are represented in this wide-ranging and devilishly fun compendium.
+From horror to romance, noir to slapstick, adventure to tragedy, epic to musical, western to new wave, all genres are represented in this wide-ranging and devilishly fun compendium.
 Metropolis

 ?
 Check.
 Modern Times